 Whew, that was a lot of information!
 It can still be potentially confusing but also very, very helpful.
 Again, if you are just starting out or if this overview is too much of a “big picture” right now, just picking one of these stitches(starting with knowing the chain), and practicing until you are comfortable is going to be the best use of your time.
 Eventually, the big picture will come together if you just keep practicing.

-Don’t forget to pin this for later so you can use it while you practice!
-Also, if you would like to get more resources from me and also get access to my resource library, consider signing up for emails while you’re here:
+Don’t forget to pin this for later so you can use it while you practice.
+Also, if you would like to get more resources from me on a regular basis, make sure to sign up for my bonus list of 101 ideas and get on the list at the same time!

 And finally, if you’d like to connect with other crocheters and to learn and encourage, check out my Facebook group: The Encouraging Crochet Community.